mairagee524/mairagee524/README.md

 ![](https://komarev.com/ghpvc/?username=mairagee524&color=green) <img src="https://img.shields.io/github/followers/mairagee524?label=Followers"/>

 I am a bilingual software engineer who is passionate about solving problems.
 As a graduate from UCLA Extension's Full-Stack Web Development Coding Bootcamp, I built three applications for local businesses in order for them to keep providing services to their clients.
 It is due to that experience that I love giving back to communities.
-I currently work part-time as a teaching assistant for my former bootcamp, Trilogy/2U!
+Thus, I currently work part-time as a teaching assistant for my former bootcamp, Trilogy/2U!

 If you have any questions, feel free to email me or check out my social media pages under the "Contact Me" section at the bottom of this ReadMe ☺️